Neved4/tukosmo-errhandle/README.md

 ## Cleaner Tukosmo Error Handling

 This proposal repository contains a Proof of Concept (PoC) that leverages crates to streamline error handling in [`Tukosmo`][1].
-While the code is ready for implementation, it's advisable to first extend `DomainError` accordingly.
+While the code is ready to be implemented, it's advisable to first extend `DomainError` accordingly.

 ### Overview